 Figure 8.
-Software investments are broadly spread across functions, with a stronger focus on Engineering/ R&D and IT of OEMs are mature frontrunners in software-driven transformation.
+Software investments are broadly spread across functions, with a stronger focus on Engineering/ R&D and IT

 Investment split for an average OEM, by functional area

 Source: Capgemini Research Institute, Software in Automotive Industry survey, July 2021; N=572 executives from all functional units.